seandearnaley/obsidian-symlinker/test/README.md

 The current test coverage is as follows:

-- **main.js**: 68.77% line coverage
+- **main.js**: 69.45% line coverage
-- **renderer.js**: 0% line coverage (difficult to test due to Electron/DOM dependencies)
+- **renderer.js**: 13.54% line coverage (improved from 0% but still challenging due to DOM dependencies)
 - **utils.js**: 100% line coverage
+- **Overall**: 41.78% coverage (significantly improved from initial 13.56%)

 The coverage for main.js and renderer.js is limited by their dependencies on Electron APIs, which are challenging to fully mock in a test environment.
+However, we've made substantial progress in testing both through comprehensive mocking and instrumentation strategies.

 ## Running Tests